 Back To The Calendar

-Ok, ok, let’s break this down for 2017.
+Ok, ok, let’s break this down for the present day.
 Parenting young children to understand Lent and the meaning of it needs to be in an attractive form that can easily be understood and implemented.
 As I mentioned above, when faith education was still in school and we did crafts relating to Lent and Easter, I remember a calendar helped us go through Lent with a purpose.
 In its basic form, Lent is about learning to be closer to God.
 And in being closer to God, you need to be aware of what is going on around you, as well as how you can help the world be a better place.